MANDEVILLE, La. -- Andrew Bice was supposed to show up Monday for his shift at the Autorama Carwash and Tire Shop in Mandeville, but he never arrived.

 Bice hobbled away and he shot himself in the head.
 He died a little after 5 p.m.

-Bice's mother, Terri Lopez, told a San Antonio TV station Bice had a drug problem and she knew he would use a gun in a confrontation.
-Bice's mother said she last spoke with him Tuesday morning before he disappeared.
+Bice's mother, Terri Lopez, told a San Antonio TV station Bice had a drug problem and said she last spoke with him Tuesday morning before he disappeared.

 “Something spooked him to make him leave,” Lopez told reporters, adding that her husband told him some guns had gone missing from their home.
 “I thought he took those to sell for cash.”